Kong/lua-kong-nginx-module/README.md

 Disable socket listening in a Nginx worker process, then this worker process will not accept any message which the client sends to `sock_name`.

-Now, this API can only disable unix domain socket like `unix:...`.
+Now, this API can only disable unix domain socket like `unix:/tmp/ngx.sock`.

 [Back to TOC](#table-of-contents)